How Does Scoring Work In Football?

 The two-point conversion used to only be used in emergency situations, but as analytics have started to make their impact on football, teams have elected to go for two more often.
 The percentage of teams that elect to try the two-point conversion has grown recently, and the trend shows no signs of slowing down.
 In recent years, NFL teams have attempted a two-point conversion on roughly ten percent of touchdowns.
 The points per attempt of the two-point conversion versus the extra point will continue to influence more teams to take that risk after scoring six.

 Technically, yes, a team can score one point in the entirety of a football game.
 This result, though, is extremely unlikely.
 A one-point safety can occur on a two-point conversion if the offense fails badly enough that they recover the ball in their own end zone, 98 yards down the field, and are tackled for a safety.
 While this play has not occurred yet in the NFL, it is completely possible and would become a legendary football blooper.

 The most points an NFL team has scored in one game occurred in 1940 during the NFL Championship between Washington and the Chicago Bears.
-The Bears completely dominated the game, and shutout Washington by a score of 73-0.
-Out of the 11 touchdowns scored by the Bears, seven were rushing touchdowns and only one of their scores came from a passing touchdown as the passing game was still not figured out at the time.
+The Bears completely dominated the game and shut out Washington by a score of 73-0.
+Out of the 11 touchdowns scored by the Bears, seven were rushing touchdowns, and only one of their scores came from a passing touchdown as the passing game was still not figured out at the time.
 The other three touchdowns were scored by the Bears’ defense.